Welcome to David

 from a legitimate photographic agency (full details are available by using

-website has been designed to be as simple as possible both within and
+has been designed to be as simple as possible both within and between

-a subject is already known or suspected.
-The links on these pages will
+the identity of a subject is already known or suspected.
+The links on

 - Numerous HTML keyword meta-tags have